-C. FLOATING HOLIDAYS FOR NON-SHIFT EMPLOYEES
+26.6.
+FLOATING HOLIDAYS FOR NON-SHIFT EMPLOYEES

 Effective January 1, in addition to fixed holidays, non-shift employees receive three (3) days of floating holiday hours annually based on the number of hours they are assigned per day.
-The allotted hours will be reflected in the first full pay period following January 1.
+The allotted hours will be reflected in the pay period that includes January 1.
 For example, if an employee is assigned to a ten (10) hour shift, he/she would receive thirty (30) hours of floating holiday leave to his/her leave balances following January 1.